dbrattli/Felizia/README.md

 ## Content Organization

 All content is organized in the `content` folder.
 Pages are added as Markdown files e.g `Welcome.md`.
-Pages can be organized in Sections by placing them inside folders, thus the sections are generated based on how you organized your content.
+Pages can be organized in Sections by placing them inside folders e.g `information/Welcome.md`, thus the sections are generated based on how you organized your content.
 Content can be translated to other languages by adding a language code to the file e.g `Welcome.nb.md` or `Welcome.fr.md`.

 ## The Felizia Technology Stack